veecle/.github/profile/README.md

 ### Android Automotive support

-We support [Android Automotive](aaos): this enables customers to develop safe and efficient interfaces to the vehicle.
+We support [Android Automotive](https://source.android.com/docs/automotive/start/what_automotive): this enables customers to develop safe and efficient interfaces to the vehicle.

 This is not public (yet).
-You can find information [here](aaos-plugin).
+You can find information [here](https://veecle.io/tech/aaos).

 ### Robot Operating System support

-We integrate to the [Robot Operating System](ros) to allow for easy integration with enabled devices over the [Data Distribution Service](dds).
+We integrate to the [Robot Operating System](https://www.ros.org) to allow for easy integration with enabled devices over the [Data Distribution Service](https://www.dds-foundation.org/what-is-dds-3).

 This is not public (yet).
-You can find information [here](ros-plugin).
+You can find information [here](https://veecle.io/tech/dds).

 ## About Veecle

-Veecle sits between a legacy E/E architecture and modern UI and Cloud frameworks.
+Veecle sits between a legacy electrical/electronic (E/E) architecture, and modern UI and Cloud frameworks.
 Veecle abstracts an E/E architecture and provides unified control over it using a modern API.
-Veecle allows companies to develop "Apps" using unified APIs to interact with in-vehicle functions.
+Veecle allows companies to develop applications using unified APIs to interact with in-vehicle functions.
 An optional front-end framework is provided through Android Automotive support.

 Our runtime seamlessly integrates across many ECUs — from infotainment systems to real-time controllers, playing together with existing and external services.
 The very same Rust code base can be compiled for Linux (e.g. Android Automotive) or as an isolated task on a real-time operating system (RTOS), ensuring *freedom from interference* on e.g. Infineon AURIX™ chips, or ARM embedded controllers.